Walter Mercado: Name change and legal challenge

 In October 2010, Mercado changed his name to "Shanti Ananda", a translation in Sanskrit of "peace happiness."
-He says a "being of light" imparted a spiritual revelation to him, which he refers to as his "authentic mystic name."
+He said a "being of light" imparted a spiritual revelation to him, which he referred to as his "authentic mystic name."

 In January 2012, Mercado lost a lawsuit against Bart Enterprises International.
 He was trying to prevent it from using his name and likeness in future commercial ventures.
 Mercado signed a contract with the company in 1995.
 He severed ties with the company in 2006, which resulted in litigation being filed by both parties against each other.
 Chief Judge Sandra Lynch of the United States Court of Appeals for the First Circuit ruled that Bart Enterprises can continue using Mercado's name and likeness in future commercial projects.
 When asked about his legal case over the rights to his name, he replied, "I worked for many years, and gave some releases without thinking much about human wickedness."